 Working Papers

 Nonpayment and Eviction in the Rental Housing Market (with John Eric Humphries, Scott Nelson, Winnie van Dijk, and Daniel Waldinger).
 June 2025.
-Submitted.
-[NBER] [BFI] [CBR] [SIERP]
+[PDF].
+Policy Briefs: [BFI] [CBR] [SIERP] [NBER].
+Revision requested at Journal of Political Economy.

 Abstract